 Humphrey Bogart's own Santana Productions was an off-branch of Columbia Pictures, primarily focused on producing noir movies.

-But noir wasn't a vibrant genre with wide appeal at the time, so many of his films did poorly at the box office—and forced Santana to shut down.
+But noir wasn't a vibrant genre with wide appeal at the time, which meant that many of his films did poorly at the box office—and forced Santana to shut down.

 Before it folded, Bogart and Robert Lord produced In a Lonely Place, which is now often polled in the top 100 movies ever made.